 - · avoid plants with sharp or prickly parts.

-Australian ornamental grasses are well suited to natural play spaces and fulfill many of the above requirements.
+Australian ornamental grasses are well suited to natural play spaces and fulfil many of the above requirements.

 Dianella varieties are an excellent playground choice for their strappy, arching foliage, purple flowers and bright edible berries.
 Depending on the variety chosen, their height range of 400 - 700mm make them suitable for bordering play areas and pathways.
-Dianella’s spread via a rhizome and will therefore recover quickly following damage.
-Bluedale recommend Dianella ‘Little Jess’ or ‘Lucia’ for playground borders, pathways and mass plantings.
+Dianella’s spread via a rhizome and will, therefore, recover quickly following any damage.
+Gardeners Planthub recommends Dianella ‘Little Jess’ or Dianella ‘Lucia’ for playground borders, pathways and mass plantings.

-Lomandra cultivars with male only flowers (ie non spikey) offer a taller alternative to Dianella and are well suited to natural playspaces.
-Lomandra ‘Tanika’, ‘Nyalla’, ‘Katie Belles’ and ‘Tropicbelle’ all have non spikey flowers and strappy foliage that can be woven into baskets, platted into rope or generally wrestled in, jumped on and attacked!
+Lomandra cultivars with male-only flowers (ie non-spikey) offer a taller alternative to Dianella and are well suited to natural play spaces.
+Lomandra ‘Shara’, ‘Lime Tuff’, 'Evergreen Baby' and ‘Tropic Cascade’ all have non-spikey flowers and strappy foliage that can be woven into baskets, platted into rope or generally wrestled in, jumped on and attacked!

-Tussock grasses such as Poa and Pennisetum perform well the harsh conditions of any high use landscape.
+Tussock grasses such as Poa and Pennisetum perform well in the harsh conditions of any high use landscape.
 They have fine foliage and soft flowers.
-Poa poiformis ‘Kingsdale’ and Poa labillardieri ‘Eskdale’ are cool season grasses, looking at their best in Winter and well suited to cooler climates.
-Pennisetum alopecuroides ‘Nafray’, ‘Purple Lea’ and ‘Cream Lea’ are all tall (900mm to 1.5m) warm season grasses.
+Poa ‘Kingsdale’ and Poa ‘Eskdale’ are cool-season grasses, look best in Winter and well suited to cooler climates.
+Pennisetum ‘Nafray’, ‘Pennstripe’ and ‘Cream Lea’ are all tall (900mm to 1.5m) warm-season grasses.
 Wind blowing Poa and Pennisetum will add an element of movement to the natural playspace.

-For futher information on the plants recommended visit our websitehttp://www.bluedaleplantsonline.com.au/ and buy online.
+For further information on the plants recommended visit our website https://theplanthub.com.au/ to buy plants online.